iftechfoundation/twine-cookbook/terms/terms_passages.md

 [[Link to another passage|Different Passage]]
 ```

-While originally introduced in different story formats, both forms, arrows and pipes, are now supported by all three story formats.
+While originally introduced in different story formats, both forms, arrows and pipes, are now supported by all three built-in story formats.